gisheri/elevation/README.md

 In order to run this application, you will need to follow the steps below for `Database`, `Server`, and `Frontend`.
 Once you have completed the steps, make sure `Database`, `Server`, and `Frontend` are running by entering the commands `node .`, `npm run dev`, and `npm start`, respectively.

-I chose to build the `Database` and `Server` individually for separation of concerns and to create a realistic scenario
+I chose to build the `Database` and `Server` individually to create a scalable microservice architecture.

 # How to get it running